-Don’t recommend advanced imaging (e.g., MRI) of the spine within the first six weeks in patients with nonspecific acute low back pain in the absence of red flags.
+Don’t recommend imaging of the spine within the first six weeks of an acute episode of low back pain in the absence of red flags.

 |References:||• Chou R, Qaseem A, Snow V, Casey D, Cross JT Jr, Shekelle P, Owens DK; Clinical Efficacy Assessment Subcommittee of the American College of Physicians; American College of Physicians; American Pain Society Low Back Pain Guidelines Panel.
 Diagnosis and treatment of low back pain: a joint clinical practice guideline from the American College of Physicians and the American Pain Society.
 Ann Intern Med.
 2007 Oct 2;147(7):478-91.

 • Forseen S, Corey A. Clinical decision support and acute low back pain: evidence-based order sets.
 J Am Coll Radiol.
 2012 Oct;9(10):704-12. • Oliveira CB, Maher CG, Pinto RZ, et al. Clinical practice guidelines for the management of non-specific low back pain in primary care: an updated overview.
 Eur Spine J. 2018; doi: 10.1007/s00586-018-5673-2.
 [Epub ahead of print].